Norm Snead

-Norman Bailey Snead (born July 31, 1939) is an American former professional football player who was a quarterback in the National Football League (NFL).
+Norman Bailey Snead (July 31, 1939 – January 14, 2024) was an American professional football player who was a quarterback in the National Football League (NFL).
 He played for the Washington Redskins, Philadelphia Eagles, Minnesota Vikings, New York Giants, and San Francisco 49ers.
-He played college football for Wake Forest University and was drafted in the first round with the second overall pick of the 1961 NFL Draft.
+He played college football for the Wake Forest Demon Deacons and was the second overall selection of the 1961 NFL draft.

 Early life

 Snead grew up in Newport News, Virginia, the son of Hugh, a farmer, and Louise Snead.
-He attended Warwick High School, where he was a star three-sport (basketball, football and baseball) athlete.
+He attended Warwick High School, where he was a three-sport star athlete (basketball, football, and baseball).
 Snead won all six pitching decisions as a sophomore and junior, and he averaged 23 points in basketball as a senior, scoring 41 in one game.
 He split time as starting quarterback as a junior, then as a senior he passed for nearly 1,000 yards and 13 touchdowns.
 In a game against Hampton, Snead threw what would be the game-winning touchdown pass, then intercepted a pass on Hampton's next series to seal the outcome.
-He was named second-team all-state.
-He graduated in 1957.
+He was named second-team all-state, and graduated in 1957.

 College career

-Snead went to Wake Forest University, where he set 15 conference single-games, season and career passing records.
+Snead attended Wake Forest University, where he set 15 conference single-game, season and career passing records.
 His passing statistics with the Demon Deacons included: